Coronavirus digest: Omicron reported in 57 countries, WHO reports | DW | 08.12.2021

 Prime Minister Kim told a COVID response meeting that South Korea would mobilize additional health personnel to oversee COVID patients who were treating themselves at home.

-An emergency transfer system is being developed to help move patients to hospitals if they developed severe symptoms.
+An emergency transfer system is being established to help move patients to hospitals if they develop severe symptoms.

 The prime minister urged the elderly to get their booster shots since 35% of infections were found among those above 60 years old.
 They accounted for 84% of severe cases.